Transport in Ha’apai

 The islands of Lifuka and Foa are flat and easy to cycle around.
 Bicycle hire is available from the Mariner’s Cafe in Pangai for around TOP$15 per day.
 Some resorts offer complimentary use of bicycles for guests, such as Matafonua Lodge, Sandy Beach Resort and Ha’apai Beach Resort.

 5. Taxis on Ha’apai

 Admittedly, road transport isn’t huge in the islands of Ha’apai, as many of the locals get around on horseback!
 While you can experience this transport method for yourself from resorts like Matafonua Lodge and the Sandy Beach Resort, the other way you’re going to get around is by using the very limited taxi services available.
-One option is Tom’s Taxi, who is often waiting at the airport or wharf to connect with arrivals, taking passengers into town for around TOP$10.
+One option is Tom’s Taxi, which is often waiting at the airport or wharf to connect with arrivals, taking passengers into town for around TOP$10.
 Alternatively, Becky and Longo offer a taxi service, as well as tours around Lifuka.
-You should be able to get up-to-date contact details for them at the Tourist Information Centre in Pangai, as well as at the Mariner’s Cafe or the Information Centre.
+You should be able to get up-to-date contact details for them at the Tourist Information Centre in Pangai, as well as at the Mariner’s Cafe.
 With transport options ever-changing on Ha’apai, it’s best to ask at the Mariner’s Cafe or Information Centre about what the current taxi options are.